yasen-petrov/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/general_certificates.md

 * **Key Id**: Enter the key ID used to uniquely identify a specific private key from all others stored on an HSM.
 When you complete this dialog, the private key is associated with the certificate that you are currently editing.
 Private keys are identified by their key ID by default.
 * **Conversation**: If the HSM requires the server to provide a specific response to a specific request from the HSM, you can enter the response in this field.
 This enables the server to conduct an automated dialog with a HSM when it requires access to a private key.
 For example, in a simple case, the server response might be a specific passphrase.

+{{< alert title="Note" >}}OpenSSL engines are deprecated, and therefore they are disabled in FIPS mode.

+Engines from OpenSSL versions 1.0 and 1.1 are not compatible with OpenSSL 3.0.
+When configuring and using an OpenSSL engine, ensure it has been made for version 3.0.

+{{< /alert >}}

 ### Private key stored on external HSM

 If the private key that corresponds to the public key stored in the certificate resides on an external HSM, select **Private key stored on Hardware Security Module (HSM)**, and enter the name of the **Certificate Realm**.

-To use the API Gateway's PKCS#11 engine to access objects in an external HSM, the corresponding HSM provider and certificate realms must also be configured.
+To allow the API Gateway's PKCS#11 layer to access objects in an external HSM, the corresponding HSM provider and certificate realms must also be configured.
 For more details, see [Configure HSMs and certificate realms](#configure-hsms-and-certificate-realms).

 ## Configure HSMs and certificate realms

-{{< alert title="Warning" color="warning" >}}API Gateway does not support FIPS and requires use of X.509 cryptographic operations.
-HSM hardware, and its corresponding driver, must be compatible with those requirements.{{< /alert >}}

 *Certificate realms* are abstractions of private keys and public key certificates, which mean that policy developers do not need to enter HSM-specific configuration such as slots and key labels.
 Instead, if a private key exists on an HSM, the developer can configure the certificate to show that its private key uses a specific certificate realm, which is simply an alias for a private key (for example, `JMS Keys`).